18+ Favorite Field Day Games

 At home: A scaled-down version of this is completely doable as is; it’s just a matter of whether you have, or feel like ordering, balloons.
 You could also use bubble wrap or air packs that many companies use to ship products and make the object of the game whoever can pop all their bubbles first.

-Pool Noodle “Baseball”
+Pool Noodle Baseball or Hockey

 Use cones or other markers to set up a goal.
-Cut pool noodles in half and have kids swing their noodle “bats” at a beach ball or other large, light ball with the object of getting the ball through the goal. (grades K-2)
+Cut pool noodles in half and have kids swing their noodle “bats” at a beach ball or other large, light ball with the object of getting the ball through the goal.
+You can also use pool noodles in place of hockey sticks for a pool noodle hockey game.(grades K-2)

 At home: If you don’t have pool noodles, you can substitute a large plastic bottle for the “bat.”
 If you don’t have the yard space, use jump rope or sidewalk chalk to mark the goal line and have kids get the ball past the line.
 Indoors you could have try to get the ball into an empty laundry basket.